Aliases for AXIN1 Gene

 External Ids for AXIN1 Gene

 This gene encodes a cytoplasmic protein which contains a regulation of G-protein signaling (RGS) domain and a dishevelled and axin (DIX) domain.
 The encoded protein interacts with adenomatosis polyposis coli, catenin beta-1, glycogen synthase kinase 3 beta, protein phosphate 2, and itself.
 This protein functions as a negative regulator of the wingless-type MMTV integration site family, member 1 (WNT) signaling pathway and can induce apoptosis.
 The crystal structure of a portion of this protein, alone and in a complex with other proteins, has been resolved.
 Mutations in this gene have been associated with hepatocellular carcinoma, hepatoblastomas, ovarian endometriod adenocarcinomas, and medullablastomas.
-Two transcript variants encoding distinct isoforms have been identified for this gene. [provided by RefSeq, Dec 2010]
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for AXIN1 Gene

 AXIN1 (Axin 1) is a Protein Coding gene.
-Diseases associated with AXIN1 include caudal duplication anomaly and hepatocellular carcinoma.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
+Diseases associated with AXIN1 include hepatocellular carcinoma and caudal duplication anomaly.
+Among its related pathways are Basal cell carcinoma and Endometrial cancer.
 GO annotations related to this gene include protein homodimerization activity and protein kinase binding.
 An important paralog of this gene is AXIN2.

 UniProtKB/Swiss-Prot for AXIN1 Gene